Analytics built by: Location, Inc.

 Notably, Erie's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Pennsylvania, our data show that Erie's latest annual appreciation rate is lower than 90% of the other cities and towns in Pennsylvania.
+Relative to Pennsylvania, our data show that Erie's latest annual appreciation rate is higher than 70% of the other cities and towns in Pennsylvania.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Erie differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Erie - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Erie real estate investment or home purchase decisions.